Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 #### 404 Not Found

-This error message occurs when Stripe does not recognize the URL.
+This error occurs when Stripe does not recognize the URL.
 In this case, the ``client_secret`` key is passed into the URL instead of the PaymentIntent ID.

 ```
 {